SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

  ```

 **What about the Foreign Keys?**
-Since Foreign Keys are fields representing a relationship between one Table and another, you will need to create Model classes to represent each of those.
-Therefore:
+Since Foreign Keys are fields representing a relationship between one Table and another, you have to represent this relationship between one Model and anoter.
+Therefore you will need to create Model classes for each:
 ```csharp
   JobTitle? _jobTitle; //JobTitle is a class extending AbstractModel Gender? _gender; //Gender is a class extending AbstractModel